sarenji/pokebattle-sim/README.md

 ## Guide

-battletower is a one-page app.
+pokebattle-sim is a one-page app.
 The server serves the client.

 ```
 assets/          Main client code.
 Contains JS and CSS.